datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-apikey.md

 |--------------------|---------------------|------------------|
 | `secretName`       | `string`            | Defines how to resolve the values of the keys.
 Currently the only supported way to resolve a key is via a local secret.
 APIKeys cannot use shared secrets in a different namespace than the `APIKey Filter` resource. |

+## APIKey Filter Usage Guide

+The following guide will help you get started using APIKey Filters

+- [Using APIKey Filters][] - Use the APIKey Filter to validate API Keys present in the HTTP header

 [FilterPolicy Resource]: ../filterpolicy
+[Using APIKey Filters]: ../../guides/apikey